Aak: Background

 Aak is one of three types of Korean court music; the other two are dangak and hyangak.
 Aak is similar to dangak in that both have Chinese origins.
 All the instruments used in aak are derived from Chinese originals, and very few of these are used in other kinds of traditional Korean music.
 Aak was first performed at the Royal Ancestral Shrine in the Goryeo period as ritual music of the court.
 The definition of aak later became narrowed to music for Confucian rituals, although aak in its broadest sense can still mean any kind of refined or elegant music and therefore can arguably encompass dangak and hyangak.

-The music is now performed by members of the Kungnip Kugagwŏn National Center for Korean Traditional Performing Arts in Seoul.
+The music is now performed by members of the Kungnip Kugagwon National Center for Korean Traditional Performing Arts in Seoul, Korea.